WhoShotCupidd/WhoShotCupidd/README.md

 ### Hey there 👋

- - Im currently a second year student at the University of Alberta studying Mathematics with a Specilization in Computing Science.
-My interests are data science and computational physics.
+ - Im currently a second-year student at the University of Alberta studying Mathematics with a Specialization in Computing Science.
+My interests are data science, computational physics, and PCB design.

- - Im currently working on a project using Arduino IDE and C++ to code a microcontroller to use data to appropriately respond to the enviroment during a rocket launch and landing.
+ - Im currently working on a project using Arduino IDE and C++ to code a microcontroller to use data to appropriately respond to the environment during a rocket launch and landing.
 This project is challenging my Git and C skills.

 ### Skills

  - Python (3 Years)
- - UNIX Enviroment (2 Years)
+ - UNIX Environment (2 Years)
  - Git Version Control (2 Years)
  - C (1 Year)
  - RISC V (1 Year)